git-commit-id/git-commit-id-maven-plugin/README.md

 =====
 Getting the plugin
 ------------------
-The plugin is available from **Maven Central**!
+The plugin is available from **Maven Central** (<a href="http://search.maven.org/#search%7Cga%7C1%7Cpl.project13">see here</a>)!
 So you don't need to add any repositories etc to your pom to start using it.
 See the detailed description bellow in *Using the plugin* to learn how to use it - also, if you have any problems, let me know! :-)

 Getting SNAPSHOT versions of the plugin